AsukaKirara/chat-exporter/README.md

 - Download conversation data as JSON files
 - Simple one-click export process
 - Works directly in your browser without needing to copy/paste
-- Optional Supabase authentication
+- Supabase-based registration and login (email/password, Google, Apple)
 - Upload exports to S3-compatible storage for backup
-- Link to a management website for browsing your history
+- Link to a management website for browsing your history and purchases

 ## Supported Platforms